 To What Extent Does Your State Rely on Sales Taxes?

-Sales taxes are the second largest source of state and local tax revenue, accounting for 23.6 percent of total U.S. state and local tax collections in fiscal year 2016 (the latest data available; see Facts & Figures Table 8).
-Only property taxes are a greater source of state and local tax revenue.
+Sales taxes are the second largest source of state and local tax revenue, accounting for 23.6 percent of total U.S. state and local tax collections in fiscal year 2017 (the latest data available; see Facts & Figures Table 8).
+Only property taxes make up a greater share of state and local tax revenue.

 While 45 states levy a statewide sales tax and 38 allow localities to collect separate sales taxes, four states levy neither a state nor a local sales tax: Delaware, Montana, New Hampshire, and Oregon (see Facts & Figures Table 19).
-Meanwhile, eight states levy a sales tax at the state, but not the local, level: Connecticut, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan, and Rhode Island.
-Alaska is the only state that collects local, but not state, sales taxes.
+Eight states levy a sales tax at the state, but not the local, level: Connecticut, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan, and Rhode Island.
+Alaska is the only state that permits local sales taxes without imposing a state sales tax.

-Today’s map shows the extent to which sales taxes are responsible for tax revenue generation in each state.
-Washington—which has neither a corporate nor an individual income tax but levies a harmful gross receipts tax on businesses—relies the most on sales tax revenue, which accounts for 46.4 percent of its total tax collections.
-Tennessee, which does not tax wage income and will fully repeal its tax on investment income by 2021, has the second-highest reliance on sales taxes at 41.5 percent of state and local tax collections.
-Louisiana is the third-most reliant on sales tax revenue, with 41.0 percent of tax collections attributable to sales taxes.
-South Dakota, which does not collect corporate or individual income taxes, is next with 39.6 percent.
+Today’s map compares the extent to which sales taxes are responsible for tax revenue generation in each state.
+Washington State—which has neither a corporate nor an individual income tax but levies a harmful gross receipts tax on businesses—relies the most on sales tax revenue, which accounts for 46.4 percent of its total tax collections.
+Louisiana is the second-most reliant on sales tax revenue, with 42.8 percent of tax collections attributable to sales taxes.
+Nevada, which does not have an income tax, comes in third with 41.1 percent of state and local tax collections.
+Tennessee, which does not tax wage income and will fully repeal its tax on investment income by next year, is next with 40.9 percent.

-Although Washington, Tennessee, South Dakota, and Nevada (39.4 percent) all rely heavily on the sales tax, they are not high-tax states.
+Although Washington, Nevada, Tennessee, and South Dakota (38.7 percent) all rely heavily on the sales tax, they are not high-tax states.
 All four states forgo an individual income tax and choose to raise a large portion of their revenue through the sales tax instead.
 South Dakota additionally forgoes corporate income taxes.
-Wyoming does not levy individual or corporate income taxes either but manages to land near the middle of the pack in terms of sales tax reliance due to its heavy reliance on severance tax collections.
-This trade-off can be a good thing, as it allows the states to rely on consumption taxes, rather than the less economically neutral individual income tax.
-The most neutral form of sales tax would tax the final consumption of both goods and services at a low rate, while exempting business inputs.
+Wyoming does not levy individual or corporate income taxes either but manages to land near the middle of the pack (23.8 percent) in terms of sales tax reliance due to its heavy reliance on severance tax collections.
+This trade-off between income and sales can be a good thing, as it allows states to avoid relying on the less economically neutral individual income tax.

 Many factors can affect sales tax reliance.
 States and localities that border low-sales tax or no-sales tax jurisdictions often struggle to levy sales taxes with high rates, as these could prompt consumers to shop across the border.

 Another consideration is the tax base, the transactions that are subject to the sales tax.
-Public finance experts generally argue that a sales tax should apply to all final consumption, both goods and services.
-In practice, though, many states fall short of this ideal due to historical accident or policy decisions to exempt certain classes of goods
+The most neutral form of sales tax would fall on final consumption of both goods and services at a low rate, while exempting business inputs.
+In practice, though, many states fall short of this ideal due to historical accident or policy decisions to exempt certain classes of goods.